aegistudio/enigma/README.md

 with rename-based application, such as log rotation system and data base systems.

-The file name and data will be encrypted in CTR block mode, which supports random accessing each files.
+The file name and data will be encrypted in AES-256-CTR block mode, which supports random accessing each files.